project-a/mondrian-server/README.md

 Monsai bundles the Pentaho Mondrian OLAP engine (http://mondrian.pentaho.com), the Mondrian XMLA server, and the Saiku Ad-hoc analysis tool (http://meteorite.bi/saiku) in a self-contained and easy-to-configure war file with a single shared instance of the Mondrian engine.

-This can be be useful if you want to be able to run Saiku and an external XMLA based reporting frontend on the same data source.

 To get it running (provided you have a Mondrian schema and a matching database), copy *monsai.war* to some directory and configure your Tomcat *server.xml* like this: